-You are entitled to receive dietary advice with a medical objective as typically provided by dieticians, to a maximum of three treatment hours per calendar year.
+You are entitled to receive dietary advice with a medical objective as typically provided by dieticians, to a maximum of 3 treatment hours per calendar year.

 - the treatment must be performed by a dietician; - the dietician must be registered in the Quality Register for Paramedics (quality registered status); - all dietary advice treatments count towards the specified maximum number of treatment hours.
-This also applies to outpatient treatments that were provided in a hospital or institution; - the treatment for Parkinson's disease and Parkinsonisms only qualifies for reimbursement if your dietician is affiliated with ParkinsonNet.
+This also applies to sessions by telephone (or video phone) and to outpatient treatments that were provided in a hospital or institution; - the treatment for Parkinson's disease and Parkinsonisms only qualifies for reimbursement if your dietician is affiliated with ParkinsonNet.